polaya07/Bio_Project/README.md

 # Bio_Project
-This i sthe repo of our project
+This is the repo of our project